wiseman-timelord/Auto-CPP-Local/README.md

 ### DEVELOPMENT:
 - Check and update code relating to the streamlining of the .ENV.
 - SKim over other scripts, checking compatibility with updates, and possibility of streamlining for methods of doing things we are no-longer using.
-- use of Yaml instead of Json, this was a later advancement in Auto-GPT, as I remember.
+- use of Yaml instead of Json, this was a later advancement in Auto-GPT, as I remember, yet I see mentions of Yaml, so I guess it uses yaml, maybe the json references are for OpenAI, in which case, will requre converting to llama.cpp binaries.
 - Merging of smaller scripts with simlarly themed scripts, while optimizing and compacting, functions overall scripts should be reduced to as few 150-200 line scripts as possible.
 - Installer works, and sets up folders correctly, however, Launcher requires, run and thorough debug.
 - Pre-Launch Gradio-Interface run with "Configure.Bat" for Configuring ENV, that will now be kept in the Yaml, env will be deleted.